rugved0102/SigLens-Programming-Assignment/RUGVED_JUNGHARE_12211514/README.md

     javac MathExpressionEvaluator.java
     ```

     This will generate the corresponding .class file(s) in the same directory.

 3. Run the Program

-Execute the compiled program with:
     ```bash
     java MathExpressionEvaluator
     ```